saifullah3396/datadings/README.rst

         for sample in reader:
             # do dataset things, but in random order!

+Alternatively the
+:py:class:`QuasiShuffler <datadings.reader.augment.QuasiShuffler>`
+offers slightly less random, but much faster iteration.
+It keeps a buffer of samples and reads random chunks instead of single samples.
+Randomness increases with bigger buffers.

 A common use case is to iterate over the whole dataset multiple times.
 This can be done with the ``Cycler``::